myllynen/satellite-automation/README.md

   * Playbook to install Satellite Capsules

 Depending on the environment and requirements separate playbooks and/or vars files, group vars, variables defined in an inventory, or some other approach might be appropriate for providing Satellite configuration.
-These examples aim to provide a basic starting point for typical installations.
+These examples aim to provide a known-good starting point for typical installations.

 These playbooks have been tested most recently using Ansible 2.12 to install Satellite 6.12 on RHEL 8.7.